By: Author John Cunningham. Published: 2020/12/21 at 1:03 pm

 Fit Cable End – Go ahead now and stand your mower upright.
-Fit inner braided end to the bail lever and stretch the outer connector to seat in its anchor.
-Now you are ready to adjust.
+Fit the inner braided end to the bail lever and stretch the outer connector to seat in its anchor.
+Now, you are ready to adjust.

 6 Adjust Mower Drive Cable